UniversityOfHelsinkiCS/toskaboiler/README.md

 `npm run lint`
 To clean all the little style flaws around your code.

-`npm run stats`
-To create statistics on how big your project is.

 Please note that npm test doesn't do anything, this is intentional: testing framework is all up to you.
 I recommend looking into jest, ava and/or superbara.

 ### Github actions